 The importance of play

 Play is how children explore, interact, and come to understand the world around them.
-Play helps children to learn and gives them an outlet to express themselves.
+Play helps children to learn and gives them a constructive way to express themselves.
 It is essential to the ongoing physical, emotional, cognitive and social development of children.
-The use of play in hospitals sustains development, normalises the environment and has been shown to be an effective therapeutic tool for the reduction of anxiety in paediatric patients.
-Allied Health Professionals use various types of play to help children through their healthcare experiences.
+The use of play in hospitals supports development, normalises the environment and has been shown to reduce anxiety for children in hospital.
+Allied Health Professionals use different types of play to help children through their healthcare experiences.

-Medical Play is supported play, involving the use of real and/or toy medical equipment.
-It gives children the chance to explore and become familiar with medical tools in their own time and in a non-threatening situation.
-Research suggests that children benefit more from medical play when given an adequate time frame to engage, explore the items, and process any emotional responses related to the items.
+Medical play is play that involves using real and/or toy medical equipment.
+It gives children the chance to look at and become familiar with medical tools in their own time and in a relaxed situation.
+Research suggests that children benefit more from medical play when given time to play with the items, and then process any emotional responses related to the items.

 Why do we use medical play with children?

-- discover the uses for particular tools, so they do not seem as frightening
+- discover how tools are used, so they do not seem as frightening

 - become familiar with and more comfortable around medical equipment (desensitisation)